 Types of accommodation in China

-Expats should be warned that a 'standard apartment' in China could be anything from a tiny, dark room with squat toilets to a spacious apartment with internet facilities and marble floors.
+Expats should be warned that a 'standard apartment' in China could be anything from a tiny, dark room with a squat toilet to a spacious apartment with internet facilities and marble floors.
 Of course, most apartments are somewhere in between.
 As a result, potential tenants should conduct thorough market research when they first arrive to ensure that they find a place they could reasonably occupy for an extended period.

 The price of accommodation varies widely according to size, amenities and location.
 Apartments in China can be furnished or unfurnished, which also affects their price.
-Before sending a large shipment of belongings overseas, expats should keep in mind that there is an impressive assortment of home accessory- and furniture stores in China.
+Before sending a large shipment of belongings overseas, expats should keep in mind that there is an impressive assortment of furniture stores in China.

 Serviced apartments and complexes